Article

 The early years: growing, mentoring, and celebrating together

-Through a series of hands‑on projects in controlling, he quickly became familiar with the principles of finance and operations.
+Through a series of hands-on projects, he quickly became familiar with the principles of finance and operations.
 Regular check‑ins helped him track his growth, refine his ambitions, and build confidence as a consultant.

 “Every path is different at TriFinance,” he says.
 “I went straight into controlling without doing AP or GL first.
 That freedom to shape your own trajectory is rare.”